 It's a TAG Heuer Carrera Twin Time Calibre 7 Automatic with a steel bracelet, silver dial and a turquoise-arrow-tipped GMT hand.
 My incredibly generous stepfather gave it to me at a restaurant on my birthday after having just finished graduate school abroad, hence the choice of a GMT.

 I opened the box and said something oblivious like, "oh, a watch!" and "thanks!"
 Someone at the table said, "he doesn't get it."
 How true that was.
 They showed me how it doesn't use batteries and advised me not to throw away the box.
 My stepfather demonstrated how the sapphire crystal wouldn't scratch by taking a fork to it.
 "Oh, cool," I probably said.

 On my wrist at that moment was a Calvin Klein "CK" quartz watch with a minimalist design and a very thin case.
 With a "brand name" and costing around $100 (certainly more than you need to spend), this was a "luxury watch" in my mind, and I liked it a lot.
 The CK was the second watch I can specifically remember owning.

-It followed a very cool digital Casio which a girlfriend bought me for my 20th birthday (or thereabouts).
+It followed a very cool digital Casio which a girlfriend bought me for my 20th birthday (or thereabouts) and took me out to choose.
 I remember that the volume and variety of options in the display cases and the little differences between them overwhelmed me.
 Before that first watch-shopping experience, I had never really even noticed watches.
 Afterwards, I always noticed watches in passing and wanted to look closer, but never actually learned about them.